Having the proper baking tools is important for success in the kitchen, and these 15 must-have kitchen tools are perfect for the everyday home baker.

 9. Silicone Spatulas

 Stainless steel and silicone whisks are both great to have on hand.
-I use my stainless steel whisks a lot with my mixing bowls, since they're both stainless steel and won't harm one another.
+I use my stainless steel whisks a lot with my stainless steel mixing bowls, since they won't harm one another.
 Then with my silicone whisks, these are great to use on non-stick items, as they are more gentle and won't scratch.

 What to use whisks for: